NBA Free Agent Jeremy Lin Reportedly In ‘Advanced’ Talks With CBA’s Beijing Ducks

 Veteran NBA point guard Jeremy Lin, who remains a free agent with slightly more than two months remaining before the start of the 2019-20 NBA season, is reportedly close to signing with a team in the Chinese Basketball Association.

 On Monday, Sportando provided a quick update on Lin, citing Chinese journalist Song Xiang and writing that the journeyman NBA guard is in “advanced” talks with the CBA’s Beijing Ducks.
-It wasn’t long, however, before he clarified to reporters during an event in Beijing that “nothing is official” until he makes an official announcement, as reported by Slam.
+It wasn’t long, however, before he clarified to reporters during an event in Beijing that “nothing is official until I say something,” as reported by Slam.

 Lin, who turns 31-years-old later this week, last played for the Toronto Raptors, where he won his first NBA championship in nine seasons after joining the team midway through the 2018-19 campaign.
 He was, however, very seldom utilized during the Raptors’ playoff run, as he saw only 51 seconds of action in this year’s NBA Finals, where the Raptors defeated the Golden State Warriors in six games.

-As noted in a separate report from Yahoo Sports, Lin had recently turned down a number of offers to play in Europe and has remained hopeful about the possibility of signing with a new NBA team this summer.
+As noted in a separate report from Yahoo!
+Sports, Lin had recently turned down a number of offers to play in Europe and has remained hopeful about the possibility of signing with a new NBA team this summer.
 However, the publication pointed out that Lin has long expressed a desire to play in Asia at some point in his career.

 “About five years ago, I began to consider whether I should play basketball in Asia, because every year when I visit the region, I see so many fans, and they make me want to play a few seasons in the region,” Lin said in an interview last month.